‘If I wanted a team to win, they won.’ Golden Valley coach ran away with bracket pool.

 Jerry Stillahn made it look easy.

-The Golden Valley High boys assistant coach led wire to wire and he left all the other coaches and participants in the 17th annual Marci Stenberg Bracket Challenge in his wake our he won our local tournament pool of coaches and reporters for the second consecutive year.
+The Golden Valley High boys assistant coach led wire to wire and he left all the other coaches and participants in the 17th annual Marci Stenberg Bracket Challenge in his wake.
+Stillahn is the winner of our local tournament pool of coaches and reporters for the second consecutive year.

 Stillahn was one of four participants to pick Virginia to win it all.
 The others were El Capitan boys coach Adrian Hurtado (second), former Merced College coach Don Reid (third) and former Sun-Star reporter Jason Paha (fourth).